AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ...
 ```

-If you get the package summary again, you&rsquo;ll see the default parameters listed:
+If you get the package summary again, you'll see a listing of the default parameters:

 ```
 package /<yourNamespace>/hellopackage: Returns a result based on parameter name